hifiwi-fi/breadcrum.net/packages/web/client/docs/README.md

 ### ⚠️ Data Safety

-Breadcrum is still an early access product, so data guarantees are limited.
+Breadcrum is still an early access product, so data guarantees are slightly reduced.

 - Data is backed up nightly.
 - Hardware failure is a rare, but real reality.